ironsketch/ironsketch.github.io/catGame.md

 ##### 03/03/18

 I have been very religiously working on a python game.
-It has taught me a LOT already:
+It has taught me a LOT already

 * I have learned more about programming organization
 * I have learned how to use classes